d-krupke/cpsat-primer/building_an_optimization_api.md

-## Building an Optimization API
+# Building an Optimization API

 In this chapter, we will create a basic optimization service that performs computations on a cluster rather than on the client side.
-This service can be enhanced with a straightforward frontend, allowing non-technical users to access the optimization capabilities.
+This service can be extended with a straightforward frontend, allowing non-technical users to access the optimization capabilities.
 By encapsulating your optimization code within an easy-to-use API, integration into larger systems becomes more streamlined, and the separation of algorithm development from deployment is achieved.

-While this chapter does not cover every aspect of building a production-ready API, it will address many important considerations.
-This foundational knowledge will enable you to collaborate effectively with your integration experts to finalize the implementation details.
+While this chapter does not cover every aspect of building a production-ready API, it will address many important points of it.
+This foundational knowledge will enable you to collaborate effectively with your integration experts to finalize the implementation details, or even do it yourself.

 To illustrate these principles, we will develop a simple optimization model for the Traveling Salesman Problem (TSP).
 Users will be able to submit an instance